 Why do so many people "hate" Kristen Stewart?
 Note the quotes.
-They don't really know her so how can they hate a phantom, an image on a screen?
-They mistake a projected fear from their own repressed subconscious for the person behind the image and their rock-throwing hands twitch in their laps at the sight of her.
-These are the people who just a few hundred years ago were stoning adulteresses and burning hot young naturalists at the stake (and still are in some Islamic backwaters, so the headlines scream), and even in the 1950s and early 60s they were driving innocent kids to suicide through their malicious scandalizing gossip, ala PEYTON PLACE.
-But who are they, these schadenfreude-addicted bitter old gossipy finger-pointers?
+They don't really know her so how can they hate a projected fear from their own repressed subconscious?
+It just means she's doing her job.
+The only explanation is that these are the same people who were stoning adulteresses and burning hot young naturalists at the stake (and still are in some Islamic backwaters, so the headlines scream), in ye olden tymes, or driving innocent kids to suicide through their malicious scandalizing gossip, ala PEYTON PLACE.
+But who are these schadenfreude-addicted bitter old gossipy finger-pointers?
 Do they even exist?
-Does the Huffington Post and AOL just cater to them as an imaginary reader, the 'atypical' middle American?
-I'll confess: I am the "they" who thinks the other "them" "hate" Kristen Stewart.
-But I can only go by what I see in the Huffington headlines, which with all but scream "Burn her!" in their coded subtext, and my paranoiac feminist's desire to protect the maiden faire clouds my own judgment.
-Plus my greatx8 aunt Mary Easty was hung as a witch in Salem, so perhaps I'm her reincarnation, sworn to avenge all the women who've sacrificed on the altar of mob prudery.
-Not her looks.
-Her look, the way she looks, outward -- like a laser, ready to dissolve your old boundaries and definitions of the world.
-She looks outward from the screen and weighs and judges and forgives the hearts of those watching, and those who think themselves impure, beyond saving, recoil from her absolving gaze.
-These secret wretched watchers-- who pretend in public to be happy and normal but deep down consider themselves odious gollums and troglodytes--blanche from her awkward hold on their hearts.
-Her judgment that they too deserve love hurts them the way sunlight hearts the C.H.U.D. or the vampire.
+Does the Huffington Post and AOL just cater to them as an imaginary reader, a middlebrow projection?

+Well, the release of SNOW WHITE AND THE HUNTSMAN on DVD corresponds to the release of the final chapter of TWILIGHT, and in each lies the answer -- Kristen Stewart plays young, vulnerable, awkwardly beautiful women very well, and that in itself concerns critics.
+Mainly it's her look.
+Not her looks, but the way she looks, outward, her gaze like a boundary-dissolving laser beam.
+She looks outward from the screen and weighs and judges and forgives the hearts of those watching, and so those who think themselves impure, beyond saving, recoil from her absolving gaze.
+These secret wretched watchers-- who pretend in public to be happy and normal but deep down consider themselves odious gollums and troglodytes--blanche from her gaze's awkward but unabashed hold.
+Her forgiveness hurts them the way sunlight hearts the C.H.U.D.
 She is Esmerelda, freshly born anew like a colt onto the barn floor, watering the rows of wracked Quasimodos with her gypsy wineskin.
-The Frollos up in the rafters clutching their poison pens and press pass chains are disgusted by this action.
+The Frollos up in the rafters, clutching their yellowed press passes like a rosary, are disgusted by this openheartedness.
 They never thought her beauty should be shared with creatures more loathsome even than themselves.

-That terrifying tenderness is what Stewart shares with Monroe, both of them love, or at least 'feel sorry for' the creatures most of us have cast off.
-MM felt compassion for the gilly guy in the Black Lagoon, and didn't even mind flirting with Tom Ewell if it got her some air conditioning.
-Hey, princesses have kissed worse frogs for far less incentive than air conditioning on a stiflingly hot August day.
+Call this prediction crazy, but Stewart shares with Monroe more than a gift for conveying shyness onscreen, both of them love, or at least 'feel sorry for' the creatures most of us have cast off.
+MM felt compassion for the Creature from the Black Lagoon, and didn't even mind flirting with Tom Ewell if it got her some air conditioning.
+Hey, princesses have kissed worse frogs for far less incentive than air conditioning.
 That's what it boils down to, and boiling is the correct word, froggy Tom.
 Stewart is like the first girl you kissed, ever, though she didn't know you, hardly, at all.
-She was the starlet of your Middle School's Bye-Bye Birdy who let all the cast members kiss her on the lips in the doorway of her dressing room before the big premiere, for luck, and in your case, transcendental romantic ignition.
-To make we Quasimodo-esque viewers remember that kiss, or anticipate it, the fumbling awkward magic of it, Stewart has her own wine skin full of little facial tics and micro-lip quivers, eye dilations, the looking up at her lover's lips to his eyes to the snow below in a series of deep breathing feints and attract-repulsion micro-movements, her eyes going in and out of focus, hand on fire with twitchy, muted minor key exhilaration.
+She was the starlet of your Middle School's Bye-Bye Birdy who let all the cast members kiss her on the lips in the doorway of the ladies' room before the big premiere, for luck, and in your case, transcendental romantic ignition.
+Can you even now admit it was your first, and last kiss until you were a senior in college?

 If SNOW WHITE AND THE HUNTSMAN never strays from its archetypal Jungian template resonance then all the better to entrain its frequency to the experience of teenage maturation, the dangers, pains, triumphs, heartaches, and treacherous currents all of us face, or have faced, on the road to the fullest bloom of our adulthood, my precious.